...

 “How much more healthful it is to enjoy a good Valencian orange than to take the best vitamin C supplement that our industry has to offer!”

-All of these, together with the sense of well-being, even pleasure, that one gain from eating an orange – pleasure is also a health factor, causing its health effects to be much more significant than would be expected from its 50 mg/100 g of vitamin C. Despite what promoters of pharmaceutical chemistry may claim, the 50 mg/100 g of vitamin C in oranges provides much more to the body than 50 mg or 500 of any pill or medication.
+All of these, together with the sense of well-being, even pleasure, that one gains from eating an orange – pleasure is also a health factor, causing its health effects to be much more significant than expected from its 50 mg/100 g of vitamin C. Despite what promoters of pharmaceutical chemistry may claim, the 50 mg/100 g of vitamin C in oranges provides much more to the body than 50 mg or 500 of any pill or medication.

-How to use and Prepare Oranges
+How to Use and Prepare Oranges

-2. Benefits of orange juice: Ideally, the juice should be drunk fresh-squeezed since vitamin C loses its potency over time and exposure to light.
+- Benefits of orange juice: Ideally, the juice should be drunk fresh-squeezed since vitamin C loses its potency over time and exposure to light.
 Canned orange juice loses some of its natural vitamin C, although some bottlers enrich it with synthetic vitamin C.

 Scientific Facts

-• Related species: Citrus aurantium L. (bitter orange)
+- Related species: Citrus aurantium L. (bitter orange)

-• French: Orange.
+- French: Orange.

-• Spanish: Naranja.
+- Spanish: Naranja.

-• German: Orange.
+- German: Orange.

-• Habitat: Originally from China, oranges are cultivated in all the hot areas of the world in the so-called “citrus belt,” between 40 degrees north latitude and 35 degrees south latitude.
+- Habitat: Originally from China, oranges are cultivated in all the hot areas of the world in the so-called “citrus belt,” between 40 degrees north latitude and 35 degrees south latitude.

 Orange Nutritional Facts